Learn more about senior faculty members including the dean and associate deans.

 In the military, you put skills into action in the field, and at Ross, our academic philosophy brings business lessons to life through action-based learning.

-At Michigan Ross, we believe in the importance of serving others, and we proudly welcome armed services veterans and members of the military into our academic community.
+Consistent with this strong commitment we proudly welcome armed services veterans and members of the military into the Michigan Ross community.

-Ross has proudly supported the Yellow Ribbon program without a cap on the number of students or costs since 2009.
-The Yellow Ribbon program covers unmet tuition need for all 100% eligible Post 9/11 GI Bill students.
-However, the University of Michigan currently offers in-state tuition to all veterans, active service members and those using post 9/11 GI Bill benefits.
+Yellow Ribbon Program: Ross has proudly supported the Yellow Ribbon program without a cap on the number of students or costs since 2009.
+The Yellow Ribbon program covers unmet tuition needs for all 100% eligible Post 9/11 GI Bill students.
+However, the University of Michigan currently offers in-state tuition to all veterans, active service members, and those using Post 9/11 GI Bill benefits.
 Since the Post 9/11 GI Bill covers in-state tuition, the Yellow Ribbon program, though supported, is not applicable to U-M students.

 Specifics regarding the Post 9/11 GI Bill can be found in the Financial Aid sections of our program pages.